hugomods/site/docker/content/docs/development/prerequisite/index.md

 Skip this step on Windows.
 {{% /bs/alert %}}

-Once the site created, there might be a permission issue, we can solve it by assigning the site ownership to current user.
+Once the site was created, there might be a permission issue, we can solve it by assigning the site ownership to current user.

 {{< page-resource-content "data/chown" >}}